NREL/cloud-tools/README.md

 `--nickname` accepts a comma-separated list of match=transform mappings of regex substitution patterns.

-For example, most NREL AWS accounts begin with `nrel-aws`, so it may be redundant to have to type this token every time a profile is specified.
+For example, most NLR AWS accounts begin with `nrel-aws`, so it may be redundant to have to type this token every time a profile is specified.
 If you want to generate a nicknamed profile for each of your permission sets without this prefix, you could run:

 ```
 $ aws-sso-tool config --nickname 'nrel-aws-(.+)=\1'